francisco-anderson/vpn-indicator-shell-extension/README.md

 The extension adds an indicator to the menu with information about the active VPN or SNX connection.

+If you use SNX you can dissconnect it from context menu.

 Documentation for anyone stumbling across this repo:

 * http://smasue.github.io/gnome-shell-tw